edeno/Prospectus-Presentation/src/presentation.md

 +  When switching between tasks
 +  When responding to stimuli with more than response associated with them

-# Cognitive Demand: The monitoring and allocation of control {data-background="orange"}
+# Cognitive Demand: The monitoring and allocation of control {data-background="white"}

 ![](img/Shallice.jpg)